Life Insurance for Catapres users.

-That being said however…
+That being said, however…

 There are certain “assumptions” one can make based on the “type” of pre-existing condition one has that can at least provide one with a “general” idea about what kind of rate one might be able to qualify for.
-So, without further ado, let’s take a look at each of the three pre-existing medical conditions that Clonidine is used treat and discuss what kind of options may be available to them.
+So, without further ado, let’s take a look at each of the three pre-existing medical conditions that Clonidine is used to treat and discuss what kind of options may be available to them.

 Clonidine and High Blood Pressure:

-When Clonidine is solely used as a medication to help an individual maintain a health blood pressure level, what you’ll generally find is that as long as the Clonidine is working, these applicants ought to be able to qualify for a Preferred rate assuming that they would otherwise be eligible for such a rate.
+When Clonidine is solely used as a medication to help an individual maintain a healthy blood pressure level, what you’ll generally find is that as long as the Clonidine is working, these applicants ought to be able to qualify for a Preferred rate assuming that they would otherwise be eligible for such a rate.